scottpenco/Portfolio/README.md

 My Journey
 - 🎓 Baccalaurate Double Major Degree in STEM field: Biology/Bioinformatics.
+- 📚 Completed Higher Education in Bioinformatics and Data Science
-- 🌱 Constantly learning and improving my skills with certifications.
+- 🌱 Constantly learning and improving my skills with certifications and Projects.

 Projects in my Portfolio: